absolunet/docs-node-ioc/src/docs/04_basics/03_routing/en.md

 ```

 A handler controller will only have a `handle` method.
-It is normally used for single action controller.
+It is normally used for a single action controller.
 A resource controller defines all the resource actions: `index`, `create` `store`, `show`, `edit`, `update` and `destroy`.
 An API controller defines all the API resource actions: `index`, `store`, `show`, `update` and `destroy`.